ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 layout: default
 permalink: /tutorials/build-and-deploy-nodejs-app-to-heroku
 title: Build A Web App From Scratch And Deploy It To The Web
-description: Go from no programming experience to building your own Node.js web app from scratch and deploying it to Heroku.
+description: Go from no programming experience to building your own Node.js web app from scratch and deploying it to the web with Heroku.
 image: https://s3.amazonaws.com/spark-school/tutorials/nodejs-to-heroku/coding-on-a-laptop.jpg
 ---

-If you've ever thought about building a web app or learning to code, this tutorial is the perfect place to get started.
-This tutorial takes a different approach than most and assumes you have no programming experience.
+If you've ever thought about building a web app but don't have any programming experience, this tutorial is the perfect place to get started.

-I find that most tutorials don't do a very good job of explaining concepts and instead have you copying code.
-This isn't very useful for beginners because you aren't actually learning anything.

-In this tutorial, I'm going to walk you step-by-step through building a Node.js app from scratch.
+In this tutorial, I'm going to walk you step-by-step through building a Node.js web app from scratch.
 When we are done creating our web app, I'll show you how to deploy it to the web using Heroku.
-If you want to actually learn how to build a Node.js web app and deploy it to the web, this is the tutorial for you.
+By the end of this tutorial, you'll have a Node.js web app that is running on the web.

 Let's get started!